Interesting productions I have been part of or directed

 The first big learning game I was part of creating.
 I was part of the central group of five people, who designed, directed and produced the game, and I was mainly responsible for story design and chronology of tasks and story.
 In Homicide the students play 4 teams of criminal investigators with each their own murder case to solve in the small town of Melved.
-Tasks are realistic forensic and analytical tasks, that can be solved utilizing methods and knowledge from biology, physics, litterary analysis, math and other school subjects.
+Tasks are realistic forensic and analytical tasks, that can be solved utilising methods and knowledge from biology, physics, literary analysis, math and other school subjects.
 Published in 2004 and still being bought and used by schools.

 Kontrakten (The Contract)

-In this learning game the students play as competing companies, who specialize in energy-saving renovation and improvement.
+In this learning game the students play as competing companies, who specialise in energy-saving renovation and improvement.
 The company that does the best job of building energy-saving improvements on the students’ school, will win the right to rebuild all schools in the region.
 All improvements and their effect were developed in cooperation with specialist engineers, to create a realistic game and also with the intention of spreading knowledge of the most effective energy improvements for schools and homes.
 A simple game, technically, that supported a more complex, competitive roleplaying game, where cheating was used as a creative force and all tasks made realistic use of the skills and knowledge from math, physics, etc., that students often have a hard time seeing the use for.

 A competitive debate game, where high school students are tasked with promoting a viewpoint in a debate, better than the opposing/alternative viewpoint from an opposing group.
 To win, they need to master the three parts of a good argument and to research for good support in an extensive library of materials.
 As with the other learning games, the students were surprisingly industrious and really got into both the role of supporting an argument that may not be their personal view and the fight for victory.
-The winner of the two teams in one debate was selected by the teams of a parallel debate, making the students both perfom and evaluate eachother professionally.
+The winner of the two teams in one debate was selected by the teams of a parallel debate, making the students both perform and evaluate each other professionally.

 A small browser widget that evaluated how students search and with easy access to methods for more precise www-searching.
-By evaluating searches on a range of scales and giving graphical feedback, much like in a game, the Netpilot attempted to visualize the options available when searching the web and thereby help students improve their searching skills.
+By evaluating searches on a range of scales and giving graphical feedback, much like in a game, the Netpilot attempted to visualise the options available when searching the web and thereby help students improve their searching skills.